polywrap/documentation/src/docs/concepts/wrap-schema.md

 ## Environmental Variables

-Wrapper developers can declare a map of environmental variables for application developers to provide.
+Wrap developers can declare a map of environmental variables for application developers to provide.
 To use environmental variables, declare an `Env` type and add a directive to each schema method that will use it.

-You can learn how to access environmental variables in code by reading the [Access Env in the module](./env-variables#access-env-in-the-module) section of our [Environmental Variables](./env-variables) documentation for wrapper developers.
+You can learn how to access environmental variables in code by reading the [Access Env in the module](/concepts/env-variables#access-env-in-the-module) section of our [Environmental Variables](/concepts/env-variables) documentation for wrap developers.

 ### Declare the Env object